TanStack/query/docs/src/pages/guides/query-cancellation.md

 Don't worry!
 The previous cancellation functionality will continue to work.
 But we do recommend that you move away from [the withdrawn cancelable promise proposal](https://github.com/tc39/proposal-cancelable-promises) to the [new `AbortSignal` interface](#_top) which has been [stardardized](https://dom.spec.whatwg.org/#interface-abortcontroller) as a general purpose construct for aborting ongoing activities in [most browsers](https://caniuse.com/abortcontroller) and in [Node](https://nodejs.org/api/globals.html#globals_class_abortsignal).

 To integrate with this feature, attach a `cancel` function to the promise returned by your query that implements your request cancellation.
 When a query becomes out-of-date or inactive, this `promise.cancel` function will be called (if available).
-Also note that if you attach a `cancel` function to the promise that the `AbortSignal` provided to the query function will **not** become aborted.
-Using this method opts you out from the newer `AbortSignal` method.

 ## Using `axios` with `cancel` function